Chuck Gardner, Founder

 The community service award was first presented in 2013, a year after the PBA Tour champion died as a result of injuries sustained in an automobile accident near his home in northern California.
 Reyes, one of the PBA’s most popular players, was a former collegiate All-American bowler, an eight-time PBA Regional title winner and the 18th player in PBA history to bowl a nationally-televised 300 game

-He currently resides in Charlotte, NC with his wife Deborah, who is the Corporate Controller for a Virginia based 3,000 resident Home Owners Association, Hotel and Golf Course.
+He currently resides in Ridgeway, SC with his wife Deborah, who is the Corporate Controller for a Virginia based 3,000 resident Home Owners Association, Hotel and Golf Course.
 They have a yellow lab, named Charlie, who is a rescue.
 They have a daughter, Vicki, who is an accountant for Bowling Solutions and Bowl4Life.
 She is married to Dylan who is an Officer in the Coast Guard.
-They reside in Wilmington, NC with their son Bradley and are expecting their second child in April 2021.
-Chuck & Deborah also have a son, Chuck II, who lives in Gastonia, NC.
+They reside in Wilmington, NC with their son Bradley and daughter Emily.
+Chuck & Deborah also have a son, Chuck II, who lives in Belmont, NC.
 Chuck II is the Operations Manager for Bowling Solutions, a family owned small chain of bowling retail stores.
 Chuck II and his wife Tiffany, who is a school teacher and both very active in the Bowl4Life Foundation.
-They have a son named Gavin (who loves motorcross), a daughter named Autumn (busily selecting her college of choice) and a Pit Bull named Colt.
+They have a son named Gavin (who loves motorcross), a daughter named Autumn, who will be attending Western Carolina University starting fall of 2021, and a Pit Bull named Colt.

 Chuck’s idea of relaxing most recently involves stay-cations at his lakefront home.
 Unless Deborah can entice him to an exotic island, free of hustle, bustle, e-mail and telephones.